ELEVATE-Project/documents/src/docusaurus/docs/settingup-mentoringservice.md

         port: 27017
         bindIp: "127.0.0.1,172.17.0.1"
     ```
+    :::note

-    Note: Steps to find **host.docker.internal** IP address & location of **mongod.conf** is operating system specific.
-Refer [this](https://stackoverflow.com/questions/22944631/how-to-get-the-ip-address-of-the-docker-host-from-inside-a-docker-container) for more information.
+    Steps to find **host.docker.internal** IP address and location of **mongod.conf** is operating system specific.
+Refer [this Stack Overflow discussion](https://stackoverflow.com/questions/22944631/how-to-get-the-ip-address-of-the-docker-host-from-inside-a-docker-container) for more information.

 3. Build the docker image.
     ```